Constraining Accreted Neutron Star Crust Shallow Heating with the Inferred Depth of Carbon Ignition in X-ray Superbursts: Acknowledgements

 \section{Acknowledgements}

+The views expressed in this article are those of the author and do not reflect the official guidance or position of the United States Government, the Department of Defense, the United States Air Force, or the United States Space Force.
 I thank Hendrik Schatz, Wei Jia Ong, and Duncan Galloway for useful discussions, Xiadong Tang for providing tables of the $^{12}$C+$^{12}$C $S^{*}$-factors, Ed Brown for creating and maintaining a public release of {\tt dStar}, and the {\tt MESA} developers for creating and maintaining a public release of that code and the associated software development kit.
-This work was supported by the U.S. Department of Energy Office of Science under Grants No. DE-FG02-88ER40387 and DE-SC0019042 and the U.S. National Nuclear Security Administration through Grant No. DE-NA0003909.
 This work was inspired by conversations at a workshop that was supported by funds from the U.S. National Science Foundation under Grants No. PHY-1430152 (Joint Institute for Nuclear Astrophysics -- Center for the Evolution of the Elements) and OISE-1927130 (International Research Network for Nuclear Astrophysics).